cristianastan2/AOES-CLIM670-NCAR-CESM-ATM-EXP/_episodes/03-dwg-ssts.md

 ### The SSTs

-The SSTs for each experiment are located on Hopper in:
+The SSTs for each experiment are located on NCAR computers in:
-`/home/cstan/classes/clim670/data/droughtwg/`
+`/glade/derecho/scratch/cstan/classes/droughtwg/`

 The SST anomalies for the Pacific are located in: `Pacific_SST.nc`